PowerDNS/pdns/docs/backends/remote.rst

 ``getUpdatedMasters``
 ~~~~~~~~~~~~~~~~~~~~~

-Used to find out any updates to master domains.
-This is used to trigger notifications in master mode.
+Used to find out any updates to primary domains.
+This is used to trigger notifications in primary mode.

 -  Mandatory: no
 -  Parameters: none